 What they cannot swallow whole, they may spit back up and try again.
 Beetle scientific name: It’s estimated there are over 300,000 species of beetles in the world.
 How many types of beetles are there?

 How do you spot a beetle if you want to catch one?
 Well, not all bugs fly around or make noise!
-Many ground beetles camouflage themselves as leaf litter so as not to attract attention from hungry birds or mammals.
+Many ground beetles camouflage themselves as leaf litter to avoid attracting attention from hungry birds or mammals.

 What Is the Most Common Type of Beetle?